ManonLef/To-Do-App/resources and notes/notes.md

   - when clicking on a project: tasks in said project

 ### Still Needed functionality before I move to DOM
-- [ ] create a function to return only the tasks inside a project
+- [x] create a function to return only the tasks inside a project
-- [ ] marking todo's as complete
+- [x] marking todo's as complete
 - [x] function to change project name
 - [x] function to change task name
-- [ ] function to change task priority
-- [ ] function to change dueDate
 - [x] function to remove a project
 - [x] function to remove a single task
 - [x] function to target a task by uuid

-### Optional functionality
-- [ ] create a function to filter based on priority
-- [ ] look into date-fns for formatting and manipulating times/dates [here](https://github.com/date-fns/date-fns)
-- [ ] consider option to remove project but move tasks to the inbox
-- [ ] create a function to filter on today's date

 ## 20230326